centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Install HA tools on the central servers

 Install the following packages on both central nodes.
-They provide all the files and dependencies required by a Centreon cluster.
+They provide all the files and dependencies required by a Centreon central cluster.

 <Tabs groupId="sync">
 <TabItem value="Alma Linux 8" label="Alma Linux 8">